brianbancroft/cheap-mans-snitch/README.md

 ## TODOs
 - [ ] Fix Bootstrap in the asset pipeline
 - [ ] Send webhook to #random in the event of a failure
+- [ ] Lazy error handling for slack webhooks
+- [ ] Update the warning sent attribute if required
 - [ ] Enforce interval string values through rspec
 - [ ] Enforce interval string values using the model before_create method